gotbordom/LearningDocker/docker-with-ros/README.txt

-docker ps                            # Will lost all containers docker container ls                  # Same as above docker exec -ti Simple_Instance bash # Will create a bash instance to explore the container
+docker ps                            # Will lost all containers docker container ls                  # Same as above docker exec -ti <ContainerName>  bash # Will create a bash instance to explore the container

 # Warnings / Errors / etc
 1. WARNING: apt get does not have a stable CLI interface.
 Use with caution in scripts.